Resonate Python SDK

-How the Resonate Python SDK works
+How does the Resonate Python SDK work.

 The Resonate Python SDK is designed to offer developers an idiomatic Python experience, while providing the necessary abstractions to build Distributed Async Await applications.
 Central to the SDK is the concept of the Application Node, which functions through an Event Loop.
 This loop consists of three critical layers: the Application, the Scheduler, and the Processor, across two system spaces: Application and Kernel.